European Union–United States relations: Second Donald Trump presidency (2025–present)

-The relations between the European Union and the United States worsened noticeably after Donald Trump had been sworn in as the President of the United States in January 2025.
+The relations between the European Union and the United States worsened significantly after Donald Trump had been sworn in as the President of the United States in January 2025.
+By January 2026, relations were considered at one of their lowest points, and compared to the Suez Crisis and 2003 invasion of Iraq.

 The United States' declarations regarding the need for an increased European involvement in its own defense as well as Donald Trump's calls to decrease US military involvement in Europe were seen by the European Union officials as a sign of lack of commitment towards NATO and European defense by the United States.
 Various controversial statements involving both the US President Donald Trump and as the vice president of the United States JD Vance including threats to annex Greenland as well as accusations of lack of democracy in the European Union were perceived as acts of hostility and unnecessary involvement in the internal affairs of the European Union by the United States.

-On February 14, 2025, US Vice-President JD Vance delivered a speech before the 2025 Munich Security Conference in which he supported the right-wing populist movements within Europe, criticized the leadership of the European Union for insufficient spending on defense and criticized censorship in the European Union.
-The speech was met with widespread shock, condemnation and outrage from EU leaders; Former Prime Minister of Sweden Carl Bildt called Vance's speech "significantly worse than expected".
+On February 14, 2025, US Vice-President JD Vance delivered a speech filled with misinformation and falsehoods before the 2025 Munich Security Conference in which he openly advocated support for extremist far-right movements within Europe, criticized the leadership of the European Union for insufficient spending on defense and falsely claimed that censorship in the European Union was being used against far-right groups.
+The speech was met with widespread shock, condemnation and outrage from EU leaders; the former Prime Minister of Sweden Carl Bildt called Vance's speech "significantly worse than expected".
 The head of European Union diplomacy, Kaja Kallas, said that she had the feeling that the United States was "trying to pick a fight with us."
-German Minister of Defense Boris Pistorius said that Vance's comparison of parts of Europe to authoritarian regimes was "not acceptable".
+The German Minister of Defense Boris Pistorius said that Vance's comparison of parts of Europe to authoritarian regimes was "not acceptable".

-The speech has been described by both EU and US media outlets as a watershed moment and a turning point in EU-US relations; that it marked the beginning of the end for the transatlantic alliance and that going forward, the EU and the US were no longer friends and allies but necessary partners only.
+The speech has been described by both EU and US media outlets as a watershed moment, and a turning point in EU-US relations; that it marked the beginning of the end for the transatlantic alliance and that, going forward, the EU and the US were no longer friends and allies but necessary partners only.